-Oxygen therapy improves oxygenation to the damaged heart muscle.
+Oxygen therapy to improve oxygenation to the damaged heart muscle

-Pain medication decreases pain, and, in turn, decreases the workload of the heart, thus, the oxygen demand of the heart decreases.
+Pain medicine to decrease pain.
+This, in turn, decreases the workload of the heart.
+The oxygen demand of the heart decreases.

-Cardiac medication, such as beta-blockers, promote blood flow to the heart, improve the blood supply, prevent arrhythmias, and decrease heart rate and blood pressure.
+Cardiac medicine such as beta-blockers to promote blood flow to the heart, improve the blood supply, prevent arrhythmias, and decrease heart rate and blood pressure

-Fibrinolytic therapy is the intravenous infusion of a medication which dissolves the blood clot, thus, restoring blood flow.
+Fibrinolytic therapy.
+This is the intravenous infusion of a medicine that dissolves the blood clot, restoring blood flow.

-Antithrombin/antiplatelet therapy is used to prevent further blood clotting.
+Antithrombin or antiplatelet therapy with aspirin or clopidogrel.
+This is used to prevent further blood clotting.

-Antihyperlipidemics are medications used to lower lipids (fats) in the blood, particularly Low Density Lipid (LDL) cholesterol.
-Statins are a group of antihyperlipidemic medications, and include simvastatin (Zocor), atorvastatin (Lipitor), and pravastatin (Pravachol), among others.
-Bile acid sequestrants—colesevelam, cholestyramine, and colestipol—and nicotinic acid (niacin) are two other types of medications that may be used to reduce cholesterol levels.
+Antihyperlipidemics.
+These medicines lower lipids (fats) in the blood, particularly low density lipid (LDL) cholesterol.
+Statins are a group of antihyperlipidemic medicines.
+They include simvastatin, atorvastatin, and pravastatin.
+Bile acid sequestrants—colesevelam, cholestyramine, and colestipol—and nicotinic acid (niacin) are two other types of medicines that may be used to lower cholesterol levels.

-Coronary angioplasty.
 With this procedure, a balloon is used to create a bigger opening in the vessel to increase blood flow.
-This is often followed by the insertion of a stent into the coronary artery to help keep the vessel open.
-Although angioplasty is performed in other blood vessels elsewhere in the body, percutaneous coronary intervention (PCI) refers to angioplasty in the coronary arteries to permit more blood flow into the heart.
+This is often followed by inserting a stent into the coronary artery to help keep the vessel open.
+Although angioplasty is done in other blood vessels elsewhere in the body, percutaneous coronary intervention (PCI) refers to angioplasty in the coronary arteries.
+This lets more blood flow into the heart.
 PCI is also called percutaneous transluminal coronary angioplasty (PTCA).
-There are several types of PTCA procedures, including:
+There are several types of PTCA procedures: